validator/validator/README.md

 #### --html

-    Force any *.xhtml or *.xht documents to be parsed using an XML parser.
+    Forces any *.xhtml or *.xht documents to be parsed using the HTML parser.

     default: [unset; XML parser is used for *.xhtml and *.xht documents]